 This is a problem we confront all the time at The Poole Law Group.
 The answer is that at the start, you need to worry about this enough to make sure that there hasn’t been an oversight about your injuries.
-On the other hand, you don’t want to panic.
+On the other hand, you don’t want to panic when you showed no signs of concussion or TBI symptoms.

-Just because a healthcare provider at the ER or urgent care didn’t diagnose you with a concussion or traumatic brain injury (TBI) doesn’t mean you don’t have one.
+Just because a healthcare provider at the ER or urgent care didn’t diagnose you with a concussion or TBI symptoms (traumatic brain injury) doesn’t mean you don’t have one.
 Keep in mind that both onsite emergency rescue personnel and ER docs and nurses are trained to look for obvious trauma after a crash and treat it (e.g., broken bones, gashes, heavy bleeding, severe back injuries, etc.).
-Studies show that concussions and TBIs are frequently overlooked or misdiagnosed in these settings.
+Studies show that concussions and TBI symptoms are frequently overlooked or misdiagnosed in these settings.
 Some studies indicate the misdiagnosis rate exceeds 50%.
-Oftentimes, too, concussion/TBI symptoms do not fully become apparent because of the body's adrenaline response to an accident.
+Oftentimes, too, concussion / TBI symptoms do not fully become apparent because of the body's adrenaline response to an accident.
 Once the adrenaline rush wears off, the symptoms become more apparent.
 Furthermore, the majority of current medical criteria now recognize that a mild TBI can be sustained with NO loss of consciousness.

 Second, the type of radiology exam you have is crucial for a proper diagnosis.
 Neuroimaging has greatly improved over the last decade.
 Conventional imaging such as CT scans will not pick up a TBI, however, a MRI may demonstrate the neural damage in the brain's white matter.